leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/01-quickstart.md

 ---
 title: Quickstart
-description: Getting started with BrowserPod
+description: Get started with BrowserPod in minutes: register a free API key, use a quickstart template, and run your first sandboxed app in the browser.
 ---

 BrowserPod provides a sandboxed runtime for executing code safely in the browser.
 This quickstart will get you running your first BrowserPod application in minutes.